 After working as a general practitioner for two years in Indonesia, he took an interest in the economics aspect of medicine.
-He holds a Master’s in Public Health in Health Economics from Tulane University and a PhD in Health Sciences from the University of York.
+He holds a Master’s in Public Health and in Health Economics from Tulane University and a PhD in Health Sciences from the University of York.
 His thesis evaluated the impact of an expanded national health insurance programme in Indonesia, focusing on three outcomes: access to health care, financial protection, and health status.
 He previously worked as a research fellow at the University of Warwick to develop a health economics model for emergency transportation in low and middle income countries.
 His research interests cover health financing in developing countries, impact evaluation studies using randomised or non-randomised study design, systematic/scoping review to address non-interventional health topics, and economic evaluation of public health programmes.

-Brigid Strachan is Commission Manager of this project.
+Brigid Strachan is Commission Manager of this project

-Brigid has diverse academic training in African Area Studies (MA, SOAS), human resource development & affirmative action (PhD from Open University); health policy planning and financing (MSc LSHTM) and organisational management & leadership (PG Dip in Organisational Leadership Said Business School University of Oxford).
+Brigid has diverse academic training in African Area Studies (MA, SOAS), human resource development and affirmative action (PhD from Open University); health policy planning and financing (MSc LSHTM) and organisational management & leadership (PG Dip in Organisational Leadership Said Business School University of Oxford).
 Brigid worked first as an academic, then as a consultant with her own company in South Africa, Impact Health Management Solutions.
 The areas Brigid has worked in as a consultant and project manager are health policy, health care financing and Human Resources for Health.
 She has also worked on the development of postgraduate programmes in management and leadership development for the University of Cape Town, the University of Stellenbosh and the National Department of Health South Africa.